Can a foreigner purchase property in Japan?

 Ask a real estate company providing foreign customers support

-Costs for purchasing real estate in Japan
+Costs associated with purchasing real estate in Japan

 Residents of Japan / Those who have the status of residence

-■ Certificate of residence
+■Certificate of residence

-■ Residence Card/ Special Permanent Resident Certificate
+■Residence Card/ Special Permanent Resident Certificate

-■ Seal (If you do not use a housing loan, you do not need it unless you have it)
+■Seal (If you do not use a housing loan, you do not need it unless you have it)

-■ Certificate of seal impression (required when using a housing loan)
+■Certificate of seal impression (required when using a housing loan)

-■ Identification documents (driver's license, passport, etc.)
+■Identification documents (driver's license, passport, etc.)

 Non-residents in Japan / Those who do not have the status of residence

-■ Affidavit (as proof of address, signature) *
+■Affidavit (as proof of address, signature) *

-■ Identification documents (driver's license, passport, etc.)
+■Identification documents (driver's license, passport, etc.)

 How can a foreigner use housing loans in Japan?